raftario/lib-cemu/README.md

 `download` | string | Download URL
 `changelog` | string | Changelog URL
 ## Contributing
+**NO CONTRIBUTION RELATED TO PIRACY WILL BE ACCEPTED**
+### Important guidelines
-Always run `standard --fix` before commiting.
+* Always run `standard --fix` before commiting.
+* Functions containing async operations must return a Promise and accept a `callback(error)` function as a parameter
+* Everything you add should be documented following the style of the existing documentation